-Yard waste is collected curbside, once a week from April to mid-December and is picked up on the same day as your trash and recycling.
-During the winter months (mid-December through March) Troy residents can take up to 10 paper leaf bags or branch bundles per day to SOCRRA for free.
+Yard waste placed in paper leaf bags or regulation sized trash cans is collected curbside, once a week from April to mid-December and is picked up on the same day as your trash and recycling.
+Leaves that are pushed and/or piled into the street are not allowed and will not be collected.
+During the winter months when curbside pick up is not in service, Troy residents can take up to 10 paper leaf bags per day to SOCRRA for free.
 SOCRRA is located at 995 Coolidge, between 14 & 15 Mile (across from Meijer).

 Curbside Collected Yard Waste Items